Search

 🔗 Follow Cosimo CHEONE Caiffa on Instagram

-A hand holding a cigarette pack is positioned to align with a carved figure on an old stone relief, making it appear as if the statue is offering the item.
-The setup relies on matching angles and placement to create the playful effect.
-More!: Playing With Statues (23 photos)
+A hand holding a cigarette pack lines up with a carved figure on an old stone relief.
+It looks like the statue is making the offer.
+No, thanks.
+More: Playing With Statues (23 Photos)

 Which one is your favorite?